campbead/adamcampbell-website-update/content/publication/promontories-sea-glacier-penetration/index.md

 publication: "The Cryosphere"
 publication_short: "The Cryosphere"

-abstract: "This study examines whether promontories could have restricted sea-glacier penetration into marine embayments during Snowball Earth events.
-The research explores the potential role of coastal geometry in creating refugia for surface life during extreme global glaciation."

 # Summary.
 An optional shortened abstract.
 summary: "Analysis of promontory effects on sea-glacier penetration during Snowball Earth events."